Cuba tobacco farmers recuperate after ruinous Hurricane Ian - NewsBreak

 Many farmers don’t remember ever having lived through the kind of destruction brought by the hurricane.
 In the fall, they had doubted they would even be able to plant any tobacco this season.
 It requires special care, application of fertilizers at precise moments, irrigation, cloth to cover the plants and drying houses for the leaves.

-With winds of more than 200 kilometers per hour (125 miles per hour), Ian crossed the island from south to north to the west, devastating the Pinar del Río region where 80% of the island’s tobacco is produced including almost all of its tobacco for export.
+With winds of more than 125 miles per hour, Ian crossed the island from south to north to the west, devastating the Pinar del Río region where 80% of the island’s tobacco is produced including almost all of its tobacco for export.

 Some 10,000 tobacco drying houses were toppled.
 About 33,000 tons of stored leaves were lost, according to authorities.

 Private tobacco producers have been meeting with authorities since last fall to secure commitments for the state to help settle debts and pay for materials to rebuild tobacco drying houses.
-Help also has come from fellow tobacco producing nations Nicaragua and the Dominican Republic, and producers also chipped in to help each other.
+Help also has come from fellow tobacco producing nations Nicaragua and the Dominican Republic, and producers also chipped in to help one another.

-Reiniel Rojas, a 33-year-old farmer who has been cultivating premium tobacco for ten years, planted 13 hectares (about 30 acres) around La Coloma thanks to the fact that he was able to finish his drying houses.
+Reiniel Rojas, a 33-year-old farmer who has been cultivating premium tobacco for 10 years, planted about 30 acres around La Coloma thanks to the fact that he was able to finish his drying houses.

 “The recovery was quick,” Rojas said.